 3. Arnold

 Arnold is famous for housing the Calaveras Big Trees State Park.
-With various winter recreation activities and the massive Redwoods, Arnold offers a picturesque and fun winter getaway.
+With various winter recreation activities and the massive redwoods, Arnold offers a picturesque and fun winter getaway.
 The town includes fine dining and boutique shopping for those looking for a more luxe getaway.

 4. Yosemite National Park

 Yosemite is world famous for its summertime activities, but it’s equally enchanting during the fall and winter months when snow blankets the mountains and valleys of this dramatic park.
 The Valley Loop Trail and Yosemite Falls Trail are favorites during the winter season, as well as the park’s snow play areas and ice skating rink.
-Tire chains may be required during winter, but frequent snow plows keep most of the main roads open year-round.
+Tire chains may be required during winter, but frequent snow plows keep most of the main roads open all season.
 Plus, the Ahwahnee Hotel’s epic dining room is perfect for a cozy winter dinner after a day of activities.

 5. Bear Valley